-Lingma supports setting project-specific rules (Project Rules).
-They are stored in the .lingma/rules directory and apply only to the current project.
-Setting Project Rules helps the model better understand and adapt to your coding preferences and project frameworks.
+Lingma supports project-specific rules.
+These rules are stored in the .lingma/rules directory and apply only to the current project.
+By setting project-specific rules, you can help the model better understand and adapt to your coding preferences, such as the project's framework and code style.

 Prerequisites

-To use this feature, update Lingma to one of the following versions or download Lingma IDE.
-For instructions, see Download and install.
+To use this feature, you must update Lingma to one of the following versions or download and install Lingma IDE.
+For more information, see Download and install.

 JetBrains plugin: v2.1.5 or later.